whywaita/rfid-poker/clients/m5stack/README.md

 This is a client for the M5Stack device.
 It is written in C++.

+We developed with platformio.

 ## Configure

-1. Put `/RFID.txt` file in the root of the SD card.
+1. Put `/RFID.txt` file in the root of the SD card (as TF card).

 ```json
 {